puginabox/front-end-scaffolding/README.md

 ## blocks Modules
 Block modules - reusable, self-contained blocks of code.
 These can be extracted and included in other projects as dependencies.

-### blocks.logger Module
-The `blocks.logger` module handles logging.

-### blocks.exception Module
-The `blocks.exception` module handles exceptions.
-It depends on the `blocks.logger` module, because the implementation logs the exceptions.

-### blocks.router Module
-The `blocks.router` helps adding routes to the $routeProvider.

-## node-inspector

-2. Run server & open it in browser
-- `node-debug server/server.js`

-    This loads http://localhost:8080/debug?port-5858 with the node code in the Chrome debugger

-### Manually Run in One Terminal Tab
-Run the server with options, and debug

-`node --debug=5858 server/server.js & node-inspector`

-Or

-`node-inspector & node --debug server/server.js`

- - Note: Debug defaults to 5858

 ### node-inspector with Gulp
 Alternative to running node-inspector in its own tab is to use `gulp-shell`